assemble/assemble/README.md

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/jonschlinkert/assemble/issues/new).

 If Assemble doesn't do what you need, [please let us know](https://github.com/assemble/assemble/issues/new?title=request%253A%20%3Ctitle%20here%3E)

+## About

+**What is Assemble?**

+Assemble makes it easy to create, customize, generate and maintain complete web projects.
+Here are some highlights:

+* Expressive, imperative API that is powerful and easy to use
+* Facilitates the use of _modular, encapsulated components_ in your markup, like pages, partials and layouts, resulting in consistent design across your project
+* Assemble is extremely pluggable and easy to extend with helpers, plugins, middleware or engines.
+* Ability to use any data source for rendering templates, which makes it easy to begin a project using mock data and switch to a "live" data source later on.
+* Use any template engine for rendering templates.
+You can even use multiple engines at once, Assemble will automatically detect the correct one to use on each template at render time.
+* Makes it easy to transform content from markdown or any other plain text format to HTML using plugins, middleware helpers or engines.
+* Assemble has full support for [gulp](http://gulpjs.com) plugins.
+Read our [gulp FAQ](./docs/src/gulp-faq.md) for more info about gulp support.

 ## Similar projects